Legal Requirements for Marriage in Australia

 While there are many optional components that you can choose to include in your wedding ceremony, there are a few things that are not negotiable.
 Your celebrant must introduce him/herself and state that they are authorised to solemnise marriage in Australia.
 They must also say the following:

 “Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”
 OR WORDS TO THAT EFFECT. *

 * Slight changes may be made to the above wording but the meaning must remain the same.
 The Attorney-General advises that the safest course is for a Civil Marriage Celebrant to always use the words as they appear in the Marriage Act.